turingcs2005/learn-latex-nunjucks/projects/Example2/notes.md

 Here are all of the already defined Nunjucks filters: https://mozilla.github.io/nunjucks/templating.html#builtin-filters

-You can also define your own, but I haven't had a need to do this yet for PDF generation.

 Filters are called using a pipe operator.
 If this is our main.njk file:
 ```